 We are heading straight into rookie fever season and if you don’t mind a little wisdom and experience being added to your team now is a great time to go out and try to trade for Hill.
 He is on a good team with a good offense and will keep putting up more than good fantasy points.
 If you are looking to age down and trying to trade away Hill, just make sure you are respecting your elders with the offers you are sending out.
 Get the value back that a geezer like Tyreek Hill deserves.

-- Dynasty Fantasy Football Trading Post: Tony Pollard - March 30, 2023
+- Dynasty Fantasy Football Trading Post: Cooper Kupp - August 17, 2023

-- Dynasty Fantasy Football Trading Post: Calvin Ridley - March 23, 2023
+- Dynasty Fantasy Football Trading Post: Dallas Goedert - August 3, 2023